MCZbase/DataShot_DesktopApp/README.md

 (2) Create a test database.
 A dump of the schema of a working test database (as of version 1.0.4) is in docs_manual/sql/mysql_ver1.0.4.sql the expected name, user and location of this database are in src/main/java/hibernate.cfg.xml (you will need to create a database lepidoptera).
+(The default name of the database is lepidoptera, but this can be changed, and one database can be configured for testing and another for production use).

     mysql lepidoptera -p < docs_manual/sql/mysql_ver1.0.4.sql
     mysql lepidoptera -p < docs_manual/sql/mysql_post_ver1.1.0.changes.sql